A traditional side dish becomes a gourmet green bean casserole with the addition of red bell peppers and grated Parmesan cheese.

 I recently shared a classic green bean casserole recipe that should be made ahead and frozen before cooking.
 Today, you will love this gourmet green bean casserole that can still be made ahead, or make it early the day of, ready to heat and serve in about 45 minutes.

-“Gourmet” Green Bean Casserole will still satisfy lovers of the traditional original.
+This version will still satisfy lovers of the traditional green bean casserole.
 But added here for a little bit of elegance are diced red bell peppers, grated Parmesan cheese and caramelized shallots.
-I worried the bell pepper would overpower the creamy flavor of this casserole we all love so much, but it adds an excellent tang that is subdued with the cream sauce and cheese.
+I did wondered if the bell pepper would overpower the creamy flavor of this casserole we all love so much.
+But it adds an excellent tang that is subdued with the cream sauce and cheese.

 Whether you assemble and serve this immediately or prepare it ahead to be heated just before the rest of the meal is ready, this could be a new favorite for your holiday table.
 Or any time, for that matter.

 Gourmet green bean casserole is crunchy and creamy, cheesy goodness all at once.
 If you’re pressed for time or just don’t want to take the extra step of sautéing the shallots to combine with the fried onions, it will still be delicious and satisfying.
 The shallots just give another fresh and crunchy bite.
 The Parmesan cheese layered in the casserole is subtle but compliments the roux that you flavor with cayenne and nutmeg.

 Gourmet Green Bean Casserole